trufflesuite/ganache/UPGRADE-GUIDE.md

 a transaction failure, you need to resend your transaction with an `eth_call`.
 This will return the revert reason in nearly all cases[^2].

-#### Dropped support for Node v8 and v10
+#### v7.0.0-7.6.0, Dropped support for Node v8 and v10

-We no longer support Node v8 - v11.
+As of v7.0.0 we no longer support Node v8-v10.
 You'll need to update to Node v12.0.0 or later.

+#### v7.7.0+, Dropped support for Node v12

-NOTE: Support for Node.js v12.x.x will be dropped shortly after the Node.js Foundation stops supporting it in April 2022.
+We no longer support Node v12.
+You'll need to update to Node v14.0.0 or later.
+NOTE: Support for Node.js v14.x.x will be dropped shortly after the Node.js Foundation stops supporting it in April 2023.

 #### DockerHub repo has been moved to trufflesuite/ganache